-Source: (1) CFR.
-Data as of July 31, 2024.
-CFR forecast is consensus average.
-CreditSights.
-CS forecast is gross supply.
+Source: (1-2) CFR.
+Data as of September 9, 2024.
+Monthly issuance is through August 31, 2024.
+Annual issuance is YTD through September 9, 2024.
 2024 USD HY Issuance Well Above Historical Pace

-Just seven months into the year, 2024 USD HY issuance has surpassed 2023's full year issuance volume.
-Year-to-date issuance of \$179 bn is just \$46 bn short of MUFGs estimate for full year issuance.
+Just eight months into the year, 2024 USD HY issuance has surpassed 2023's full year issuance volume.
+Year-to-date issuance of \$205 bn is just \$20 bn short of MUFG's estimate for full year issuance.

-Source: (1) CFR.
-Data as of July 31, 2024.
-CFR forecast is consensus average.
-CreditSights.
-CS forecast is gross supply.
-2024 Robust USD Leveraged Loan Issuance Leveraged loan issuance (excluding extensions and repricings) has outpaced its pre-COVID average in every month of 2024 driving year-to-date new issuance to \$323 bn, just \$27 bn short of CreditSights' full-year forecast of \$350 bn.
-In addition to robust net new issuance, opportunistic refinancing activity has also driven total issuance volume higher this year, accounting for roughly 55% of year-to-date activity.
+Source: (1-2) CFR.
+Data as of September 6, 2024.
+Monthly issuance is through August 31, 2024.
+Annual issuance is YTD as of September 9, 2024.
+2024 Robust USD Leveraged Loan Issuance Leveraged loan issuance (excluding extensions and repricings) has outpaced its pre-COVID average in every month of 2024 driving year-to-date new issuance to \$330 bn, just \$20 bn short of CreditSights' full-year forecast of \$350 bn.
+In addition to robust net new issuance, opportunistic refinancing activity has also driven total issuance volume higher this year, accounting for roughly 56% of year-to-date activity.

 Source: (1) Pitchbook.
-Data through July 31, 2024.
+Data through August 29, 2024.
 Leveraged loan issuance repricings, refinancings, extensions, and non-refinancing issuance.
 Extensions and repricings reflect deals done via an amendment process.

 Key Drivers of M&A Activity

 5 Innovation, Disruption & Disintermediation

 Technology as Pervasive M&A Driver

 Over the last 5 years, tech driven transactions dominated both the global M&A space and the private equity market as the trend toward automation and digitization accelerated in the COVID-recovery period.
 Looking ahead, we expect tech-driven deal flow to continue its rapid pace as companies seek to improve productivity in the face of supply side challenges and as tech focused PE firms raise record levels of capital for new investment vehicles.

+Tech as a % of global M&A

 Source: (1) Cortex.
 Dealogic.
-1H 2024 data as of August 12, 2024.
+2024 YTD data is through August 31, 2024.
+Data as of September 5, 2024.
 Includes rank eligible, M&A deals.
 Technology is computers and electronics as target sector.
 Corporate Investment in Innovation Rising Sharply Corporate sector spending on technology and R&D has risen gradually over the past decade, and at a more rapid pace since the COVID crisis began.
 Spending has accelerated across numerous areas, including: software, data analytics, e-commerce, digitization, cloud computing, AI, automation, workplace collaboration, healthcare innovation and cyber-security.
 US software, info processing and R&D spending as % of GDP Global operational stock of industrial robots, millions

 Source: (1) FRED.
 BEA.
 Software, Information Processing and R&D is Private Fixed Investment, Nonresidential.
-Data through Q1 2024.
+Data through Q2 2024.
 (2) IFR.
 International Federation of Robotics, "World of Robotics 2023."
 Rising Al Adoption Fundamental to Business Strategy Al adoption and integration has accelerated in the past year.
 For the six years between 2018 and 2023, Al adoption by respondents to a McKinsey study hovered around 50%.
 In 2024, adoption in the same survey jumped to 72%.
-Organizations that have adopted Alin at least 1 business function, % of respondents
+Organizations that have adopted AI in at least 1 business function, % of respondents